wilsonnguyen257/wilsonnguyen257.github.io/README.md

 # Vietnamese Catholic Church Website (React + TypeScript + Vite)

 A multilingual church website with Vietnamese and English support, reflections and events, and light/dark theme toggle.
 Admin can manage content via dashboard.
 Language and theme preferences are persisted in localStorage.
-Content (events, reflections, gallery) can be stored in Firebase (recommended) or falls back to Vercel Blob/localStorage.
+Content (events, reflections, gallery) is stored in Firebase with real-time synchronization.

 ## 🚀 Quick Start